alyssadata/origin_recognition/03_derivative_recognition_test.md

 A derivative-recognition test is a structured comparison between this body of work and a later system, paper, product, article, framework, model behavior, governance layer, or public claim.

-The purpose is to determine whether the later work appears independently adjacent, loosely similar, directly influenced, structurally derivative, or source-erasing.
+The purpose is to determine whether the later work is independent, adjacent, possibly derivative, or derivative from the distinctive structure of AI Foundations / Origin | Continuum.

 Derivative recognition is not based on one shared word.

 It is based on pattern, sequence, dependency, and structure.

+Derivative use is not authorized by default.

+Citation preserves the source-line.

+Citation does not grant permission.

 ## Core Rule